hovven/FlashGist/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the root directory and add your configurations (use
+4. Create a `.env` file in the root directory and add your configurations

-`.env.sample` as a reference).

 5. Run the bot: